Table of Contents

 It is very important to let your health care provider know if you experience any of these symptoms.

 Histoplasmosis is caused by infection with the Histoplasma capsulatum fungus, which is common in the soil of the Mississippi and Ohio River valleys, the Caribbean, and Central and South America.
+A variation of the fungus is also found in Central and West Africa.

 - Shortness of breath